 Nursing Home Administrator Education Requirements and Career Info

 Nursing home administrators must have a bachelor's degree, and most hold master's degrees in health administration or other relevant fields.
-Nursing home administrators are involved in the day-to-day aspects of running a nursing home, including admitting patients, managing the building, directing staff, budgeting, accounting and financial planning.
+Nursing home administrators are involved in the day-to-day aspects of running a long-term care facility, including admitting patients, managing the building, directing staff, budgeting, accounting and financial planning.
 Their degree programs include business courses as well as instruction on healthcare regulations and ethics.

 Education Requirements to Be a Nursing Home Administrator

 Being a nursing home administrator requires a minimum of a bachelor's degree in healthcare administration.
 However, most nursing home administrators have master's degrees in long-term care administration, health services administration, public health or business administration.
 Professional degrees in healthcare management are accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 The organization's website lists qualifying programs by state.

 A typical program may result in a Master of Science in Health Administration degree.
 Courses may focus on business skills, such as leadership, marketing, operations management, organizational behavior and financial affairs as they relate to healthcare.
 Students also learn about health law, healthcare information systems and medical statistics.